RCN-ECS/rcn-ecs.github.io/_posts/2021-08-08-VirtualLabMeetingProgramResults.md

+---
+layout: post
-# RCN Virtual Lab Meeting Training Program
+title: RCN Virtual Lab Meeting Training Program
+---
 By Katie Lotterhos

 In 2020-2021 we pivoted in response to the pandemic to offer a Virtual Lab Meeting Training Program: https://rcn-ecs.github.io/2020virtuallabcall/